databrary/curation/workflow/curation_ingest_guide.md

 * Review and explore data, assess further for ingest readiness
 * Additional criteria for estimating priority and time to full ingestion will be based on the following (in addition to information gathered from [initial request](#initial_request)):

-    - Does dataset consist entirely or mostly of file formats and metadata we already support or can easily support --or-- will system require additional features to accomodate data and metadata?
+    - Does dataset consist entirely or mostly of file formats and metadata we already support or can easily support --or-- will system require additional features to accommodate data and metadata?
     - Are data release levels already determined and cleared by institutions grantors and/or IRB --or-- will additional IRB engagement and release level auditing need to take place by the dataset provider?
     - How much Databrary staff time will be required to package data for ingestion?
-    -

 * Follow up with data provider, where possible and appropriate, to request additional information and provide an approximate idea of when their data will be included in Databrary referencing assessment criteria above.

-*

 ## <a name="process_data">Processing and Load Data</a>